hapijs/hapi/docs/Reference.md

     `charset` - the charset property value.
 - `ttl(msec)` - overrides the default route cache expiration rule for this response instance where:
     - `msec` - the time-to-live value in milliseconds.
-- `getTtl()` - returns the time-to-live value if an override has been set, and the request method is 'GET'.
 - `state(name, value, [options])` - sets an HTTP cookie as described in [`request.setState()`](#requestsetstatename-value-options).
 - `unstate(name)` - clears the HTTP cookie by setting an expired value as described in [`request.clearState()`](#requestclearstatename).